jaku2019/ETH32/README.md

 You can integrate Supla with e.g. Home Assistant via MQTT.
 The setup is pretty easy and reliable. https://en-forum.supla.org/viewtopic.php?t=10419

+## On the din rail
+And that's how it ended!

+You can download a Word file, where you can find ready labels to stick on the enclosure.
 ![alt text](https://github.com/jaku2019/ETH32/blob/main/photos/on_the_din_rail.png?raw=true)